zeroincombenze/tools/os0/README.rst

 Operating System indipendent interface
 --------------------------------------

-This module extends python os module with a few new functionality to interface operating system.
+This module is deprecated.
+It was born to extend python os module.

 It recognizes file name structure and manages both URI standard name both local name, as UNC and ODS5.